jiewwantan/Cloud_DevOps/README.md

 This is a simple python app to demonstrate DevOps process with the basic feature of a cloud native applicaitons.
 CircleCI is used as the continuous integration pipeline tool.

+## Deployment Method
+Blue green deployment method is adopted where there are a main and dev deployment Updates are launched on dev.
+When the deployment is satisfactory then only the main branch will be replaced with the new update.

 ## Linting for Python
 Initially, all Python code syntax are checked by pylint.